FZambia/centrifuge/docs/content/description.rst

 Well, you started one instance of Centrifuge - clients from web browsers can start connecting to it.

-There are two endpoints for connections - ``/connection`` for SockJS and ``/connection/websocket`` for pure Websocket connections.
+There are two endpoints for connections:
+- ``/connection`` for SockJS connections
+- ``/connection/websocket`` for pure Websocket connections

 On browser side you now know the url to connect - for our simple case it is ``http://localhost:8000/connection`` in case of using SockJS library and ``ws://localhost:8000/connection/websocket`` in case of using pure Websockets.

-To communicate with Centrifuge from browser you should use javascript client which comes with Centrifuge (find it `in repository <https://github.com/centrifugal/centrifuge/tree/master/javascript>`_) and provides simple API.
-Please, read a chapter about client API to get more information.
+To communicate with Centrifuge from browser you should use javascript client which comes with Centrifuge (find it `in its own repository <https://github.com/centrifugal/centrifuge-js>`_) and provides simple API.
+Please, read a `chapter <https://centrifuge.readthedocs.org/en/latest/content/client_api.html>`_ about client API to get more information.

 Sometimes you need to run more instances of Centrifuge and load balance clients between them.
 As was mentioned above when you start default instance of Centrifuge - you start it with Memory Engine.
-Centrifuge holds all state in memory.
-But to run several Centrifuge instances we must have a way to share current state between instances.
+In this case Centrifuge holds all state in memory.
+But to run several Centrifuge instances we must provide a way to share current state between instances.
 For this purpose Centrifuge utilizes Redis.
-To run Centrifuge using Redis you should run centrifuge with Redis Engine instead of default Memory Engine.
+To run Centrifuge with Redis you should run Centrifuge with Redis Engine instead of default Memory Engine.

 First, install and run Redis (it's recommended to use Redis of version 2.6.9 or greater).